How many Calories does 1 hour of Weightlifting Burn?

 However, to effectively lose belly fat, you need to create a calorie deficit by burning more calories than you consume.
 This involves a combination of regular exercise, including weightlifting, and a balanced diet.

-See also How Many Calories are in the Big Bags of Chips?
+See also How many Calories in Shrimp Ceviche?

 Lifting weights helps to increase lean muscle mass, which in turn raises your basal metabolic rate (BMR).
 A higher BMR means your body burns more calories at rest, even when you’re not exercising.
 Additionally, weightlifting promotes fat loss by increasing the post-exercise calorie burn through the afterburn effect (EPOC), as mentioned in the previous response.